Western Sydney University: Research divisions

-Rankings and reputation

-Western Sydney University was jointly ranked 11th in Australia in 2023 according to the Times Higher Education World University Rankings.

 Student life

-Student representation and participation
+Student unions

 Prior to 2009, Western Sydney University had two student organisations, each with its own focus and areas of responsibility.
 These organisations voluntarily shut down operations in 2009.
 These organisations were responsible for the bulk of extracurricular activities and services provided by the university.

 Each organisation previously sourced their funds from Compulsory Student Unionism fees.
 With the passage of Voluntary Student Unionism legislation, UWS agreed to fund the organisations, but at a substantially reduced level.
 UWSSA also asked students to pay a voluntary $60 fee.

-UWSSA and PAUWS were independent of the university while UWSConnect is wholly owned by UWS.
+UWSSA and PAUWS were independent of the university, while UWSConnect is wholly owned by UWS.